 When do reports have to be made?

-Reports are required to be submitted to a recognised trade repository no later than one working day after the trade has been made.
+Reports are required to be submitted to a registered TR no later than one working day after the trade has been made (T+1).